Mrrm2/Comms-User-Guide/docs/Pulling.md

 ## Pulling from a remote repository

 1. First, open Visual Studio Code and open the directory of your local repository.
-You can do this by clicking on the “File” menu and selecting “Open Folder”.
-Alternatively, you can open the directory by clicking on the “Open” button in the “Explorer” tab.
+You can do this by clicking on the “File” menu in the top left and selecting “Open Folder”.

-2. Open a terminal instance by clicking on the “Terminal” tab and selecting “New Terminal”.
+2. Open a terminal instance by clicking on the “Terminal” tab in the top left and selecting “New Terminal”.
 Ensure that the terminal directory is the directory of your local repository.

     !!!
 Tip "Tip"

           If you are not sure what directory you are in, you can use the `pwd` command to print the working directory.
           If the terminal directory is not the directory of your local repository, navigate to the directory of your local repository by using the `cd` command.
 For example, type `cd Documents/my-repo` to navigate to a directory called `my-repo` in your `Documents` folder.
 Alternatively, you can use the `cd ..` command to navigate to the parent directory of the current directory.
 For example, type `cd ..` to navigate to the parent directory of the current directory.

-3. Before you pull any changes, you should first check the status of your local repository.
-Input the following commands into the terminal:
+3. Input the following commands into the terminal to check the status of your local repository:

     ```bash
     git remote update